WorkSafeBC Live stream Event: April 28, 2024 at 10:30am

 Note: Additional information, as well as additional resources such as ordering posters and crew talks are available on WorksafeBC’s Day of Mourning page.

-PLEASE NOTE: The Day of Mourning Fact Sheet will be available for download from the Day of Mourning BC website.
+PLEASE NOTE: The Day of Mourning Fact Sheet is available for download from the Day of Mourning BC website.

 Scroll down to access downloadable resources